arnav3000/aap_configuration_template/README.md

 vault_pass: 'the password to decrypt this vault'
 ...
 ```

-### Pre-requisites

-1) Running 3 VMs(1 controller, 1 DB, 1 automationhub) for RHEL-8.6
-2) ssh keys generated and exchagned in all 3 mahcines
-3) Run this as a root user.

 ### To run this on Open TLC environment use below command :

 1) Create new vaulted values with username and passwords for vaults and replace the values in vaults/opentlc.yml file